charder001/web-app-from-scratch-1920/README.md

 ## Which API is used and what are the limitations?
 For this app i will be using the Dark Sky API.
 I chose the dark sky API because it was recommended by our teachers.
 It is really easy to work with and has decent documentation.
 The API allows 1,000 free calls each day.

+## API requests
+This app fetches the following data from the dark-sky and giphy API

+- Weather temperature, precipitation chance and intensity.
+- Gifs based on a search query

 ## How does the interaction flow through the application?

 ## Which design patterns and best practices